Same-sex marriages (SSM), civil unions, etc.

 Fine Gael party confirms supports SSM.

-2014-MAR-01: The Fine Gael political party confirms its support of marriage equality:
+2014-MAR-01: The Fine Gael political party confirmed its support of marriage equality:

 At the Fine Gael Ard Fheis -- a meeting of the Fine Gael political party -- delegates voted in favor of the party actively campaigning in favor of same-sex marriage during the upcoming 2015 plebiscite.

 Fine Gael translates into English as "Irish Race" or "Gaelic Nation."
 They describes themselves as "a party of the progressive centre" although they are often referred to as a centre-right party.
-It is the largest political party in Ireland and is currently the lead partner in the coalition Government with the Labour Party.
-The next election will be held during MAY-23.
+It is the largest political party in Ireland and is currently the lead partner in the coalition Government, along with the Labour Party.

 An article in "The Journal" said:

 "... party delegates have determined that Fine Gael should support the passing of the same-sex marriage referendum next year, with Cork South-Central TD Jerry Buttimer, the party's only openly gay parliamentarian, saying the motion was about equality.